rural literacy leaders header

 A High-Impact Capacity-Building Experience

-From August to May, you will:
+From August to May, they:

 • build the conditions for a sustainable, schoolwide literacy assessment system,